-That’s why Parker launched its SCOUT™ Cloud Software and SensoNODE™ Gold Sensors, which provide a wireless, remote monitoring solution.
+That’s why Parker launched its Voice of the Machine Cloud Software and SensoNODE™ Gold Sensors, which provide a wireless, remote monitoring solution.

 By monitoring the pressure levels of the solar panel tracking system’s hydraulic loads, end users can easily calculate how much extra pressure is being put on the panels.
 A change in the supported load can sometimes indicate structural damage that needs to be addressed before the scheduled visit from field technicians.

 Enhanced energy storage solutions in the form of alternative battery designs and higher-efficiency, lower-cost solar panel tracking systems represent a part, but not all, of the necessary solutions to make solar energy more reliable.
 The power is there, but more work must be done to help solar energy reach its full potential.

 To learn more about trends in the solar industry, read our Power Generation and Renewable Energy Trends White Paper – Part 2.

 This article was contributed by the Fluid Gas Handling Team.